mtm90/corso_dev1/esercitazioni/68-Poker-App/README.md

 - [x] Fix double bet
 - [x] improve graphics
 - [x] Fix raise amount
+- [ ] Fix fullhouse evaluation, program thinks three of a kind is fullhouse
 - [ ] Fix when player checks the action should pass to pc
 - [ ] Fix game mechanics when players use all their stack, they shouldn't be able to make more bets
 - [ ] Integrate all in action and showdown
 - [ ] Include try and catch for errors
-- [ ] Fix hand evaluation: flush should be better than tris
-- [ ] Fix fullhouse evaluation, program thinks three of a kind is fullhouse